 You’ve taken the bar, and now you’re on to the next challenge: finding a job after law school.
 What jobs can you get after law school and how do you land one?
-Below is a summary of jobs for law school graduates and how to get a job as a lawyer.
+Below is a summary of potential jobs for law graduates and how to get a job as a lawyer.

 The most popular job you can get out of law school is an associate attorney position at a small to midsize firm.
 There are also opportunities to work as a government attorney or staff attorney for an organization.
 You could look into legal fellowships at universities or in public interest.
 Some people start their legal careers doing judicial clerkships.
 Others, with the right experience or connections, go straight into in-house positions.
 There’s also the possibility of getting into compliance work or JD preferred roles.

 The first and most obvious recommendation is to leverage and expand your network.
 If you know you want to work in a specific practice area, the ABA has specialty groups that are open for membership.
 You can join the tax law group, for instance, and connect with tax law attorneys online or at special committees.
 Similarly, sign up for CLEs and network with speakers or panel members there.
 Request informational interviews with alumni from your school or people with jobs you aspire to have.
 Reach out to prior bosses and supervisors, and send your resume to professors you worked closely with.
 Basically ask anyone and everyone you can think of – you never know who will have a good connection for you.